cpl/kilburn-computers/README.md

 Open a Terminal window and type `go run main.go`

 ## Using the API
-`/api/list` returns a list of labs for which information is available
+`/api/list` returns a list of labs for which information is available:
 ```
 {
     "lab_list": ["G23", "LF5", "LF6", "LF17", "LF31", "Toot0", "Toot1", "Collab1", "Collab2", "Quiet", "MSc"]